rawiroaisen/node-xdg-env/README.md

 	CACHE_HOME: "/home/user/.cache",

 	CURRENT_DESKTOP: [
-		"Pantheon" // Could by GNOME, Unity, etc and more than one name ],
+		"Pantheon" // Could by GNOME, KDE, Unity, etc. and more than one name ],

 	USER_DIRS: { // this is in spanish (as my Desktop)